 It’s the pre-historic native forest that makes the Canopy Tours experience so unique.
 Since 2012, the company has been restoring the centuries of neglect that had befallen this beautiful corner of New Zealand.

 Back in 2012, Dansey Road Scenic Reserve was home to thousands of possums and rats that had taken over the ancient native forest.
 Our native species were not doing very well, the forest was silent and possums had damaged and stripped the trees bare.

 Only 5 out of 100 New Zealand native birds will make it to adulthood due to introduced pests like rats and stoats!

-We started our trapping programme in 2013 after raising $35,000 from the zipline tours.
-1100 possum and rat traps were purchased and placed out into 50ha (10% of the forest), within a couple of weeks over 800 animals were caught and the birds and insects slowly started returning to this safe area of the forest.
+We started our trapping programme in 2013 after raising $35,000 from Canopy Tours.
+1,100 manual possum and rat traps were purchased and placed out into 10% of the 500ha forest.
+Within a couple of weeks over 800 animals were caught and the birds and insects slowly started returning to this safe area of the forest.
 Our conservation efforts were working!

-The Department of Conservation was also highly impressed with our progress and public enthusiasm for the project, and in late 2015 they came on board to help form the new Canopy Conservation Trust.
-The Trust is a registered charity and creates a solid platform for us to manage donations, sponsorship and partnership opportunities.
+The Department of Conservation was also highly impressed with our progress and public enthusiasm for the project, and in late 2015 they came on board to help from the new Canopy Conservation Trust.

 A portion of what each customer pays to come on a Canopy Tour goes directly back in to the conservation of the forest!